 Your gal pals might know their Merlot from their Malbec, but do they know how many wonderful wines are created right here in Wales?

 Weekends abroad in the wine regions of France and Italy are costly and unnecessary when plenty of Wales’ most beautiful vineyards offer wine tasting and tours right here.
-The lush Pembrokeshire National Park surrounds Cwm Deri Vineyard, where wine tasting, wine making, afternoon tea and restaurant dining are all available.
-There are group packages to suit every price point, starting from just £7 per person.
-So there we have it, Provence for a pittance.
+The beautiful Vale of Glamorgan is the setting for Llanerch Vineyard, where wine tasting, vineyard tours, afternoon tea and restaurant dining are all available.
+If the sun is shining, the outdoor terrace overlooking the vines is the perfect place to enjoy a glass or two of their Cariad Wine - and as cariad means sweetheart in English, what could be more fitting?

 A ghoulish ghost hunt at Craig y Nos Castle